Dieterbe/dieterblog/hugotest/content/post/hitchhiking_try_it.md

 date = "2011-07-06T16:04:45-04:00"
 tags = ["life"]
 +++
+For the last few months, I've started to actively use hitchhiking as a means to

 travel between home and work.

 What started as a "I'm not sure about this, it seems a bit awkward, but I do